sirkbitt/MrFeed/README.md

 I'm going to be busy (very busy, I'd say) with the core of the project: getting news from the world.
 Stay tuned and cooperate with me, if you want.

+#Usage

+Use git clone to get all files, then put them under your /www directory.
+I'm using Ampss local server (on Windows).
+Under the same directory you'll put also your JQuery and JQueryUI frameworks, but if don't want to use them just delete src put on footer.

 Andrew